No sidecar service

 The model runs inside the DB process.
 VECTOR_EMBEDDING(MODEL USING :text AS DATA) is a function call — no HTTP, no queue, no fanout.

 Most vector pipelines bolt an embedding microservice in front of the database.
 That adds a second system to deploy, secure, patch, and observe.
-Oracle 23ai and 26ai can run the model itself — if you can get it in.
+Oracle AI Database can run the model itself — if you can get it in.

 The model runs inside the DB process.
 VECTOR_EMBEDDING(MODEL USING :text AS DATA) is a function call — no HTTP, no queue, no fanout.